 To answer that question, you can’t simply talk about content marketing.
 You have to understand Google’s ultimate aim for search.

-Hummingbird wasn’t the only major change Google threw at marketers recently.
+Google has worked against the SEO community for years.
 Their removal of the keyword tool was a doozy.
 Even Moz hasn’t found a perfect solution for this one.

 But I think the message is clear: Focus on content, not keywords.